|The Occasional Beauties of Heresy.

 The Memorial of the Presentation of the Blessed Virgin Mary.

-Lessons from the proper, according to the ordinary form of the Roman Rite:
+Lessons from the primary feria for the Thirty-Third Thusday of Ordinary Time, according to the ordinary form of the Roman Rite:

 • Zechariah 2: 14-17.